WPBeginner

 </Files>

-Next, you need to upload this file to /wp-includes/ and /wp-content/uploads/ folders on your WordPress hosting server.
+Next, you must upload this file to the /wp-includes and /wp-content/uploads folders on your WordPress hosting server.

-You can upload it by using an FTP client or via File Manager app in your hosting account’s cPanel dashboard.
+You can upload it using an FTP client or the File Manager app in your hosting account’s cPanel dashboard.

-Once the .htaccess file with the above code is added, it will stop any PHP file to run in these directories.
+Once the .htaccess file with the above code is added, it will stop any PHP scripts from running in these directories.

-Using this .htaccess trick helps you harden your WordPress security, but it is not a FIX for an already hacked WordPress site.
+Using this .htaccess trick helps you harden your WordPress security, but it will not fix a WordPress site that has already been hacked.

 Backdoors are cleverly disguised and can already be hidden in plain sight.